DBMoUK/ensuretls/README.md

 ### Beginning with ensuretlsv1

-Classify each Puppet Master node with: profiles::enabletls
+Classify each Puppet Master node with: profiles::enabletlsv1

 ## Usage